kentcb/humanizer/doc/units_of_measurement.md

 final length3 = l.meters();
 ```

-Regardless of which approach you take, each unit of measurement value wraps a single `Rational`, which is an amount in the most accurate unit for that unit of measurement.
-For example, the 42 meters above will be internally converted into nanometers, which is stored as a `Rational` and wrapped by the `Length` instance.
-The implications here are that nanometers are the most accurate measurement for length, and you cannot represent anything smaller than a nanometer.
+Regardless of which approach you take, each unit of measurement value wraps a single `Rational`.
 Unfortunately, Dart does not have built-in rational, or even decimal, support and it [seems like it never will](https://github.com/dart-lang/sdk/issues/681).
 Dealing with rationals adds a bit of friction to the code, as you can see above.
 This is somewhat alleviated by the extensions layer.

 Once you have a domain type like `Length`, there are many things you can do with it, some of which are demonstrated here: